arturdryomov/pages/content/posts/2018-07-29-pull-request.md

 # Merging on CI

-This is where things start to get really interesting.
-Turns out Travis [does not merge source branches to target branches on its own](https://docs.travis-ci.com/user/pull-requests/#my-pull-request-isnt-being-built):
+Turns out Travis
+[does not merge source branches to target branches on its own](https://docs.travis-ci.com/user/pull-requests/#my-pull-request-isnt-being-built):

 > We rely on the merge commit that GitHub transparently creates between the changes
 > in the source branch and the upstream branch the pull request is sent against.

-This special reference has a format of `+refs/pull/PR_NUMBER/merge` and can be fetched by anyone.
+This special reference has a format of `refs/pull/PR_NUMBER/merge` and can be fetched by anyone.
 This is great since
-CI platforms can easily use this reference instead of merging branches on its own.
+CI platforms can use this reference instead of merging branches on their own.

 Unfortunately, GitHub considers it as
 [an undocumented feature](https://discourse.drone.io/t/github-claims-that-merge-refs-are-undocumented-feature/1100):